x89/Jun-ko-Zane/README.md

-# Jun-ko-Zane
+# Jun'ko Zane
-Freelancer.com notifier of new project without having to use their website
+Freelancer.com notifier of new project without having to use their website.